ai2apps-team/AI2Agent/README.md

 ### AutoDeploy Agent

-We only need one sentence to use the AutoDeploy Agent to deploy the github open-source project for us.
+Deploy a github open-source project in one sentence.

 #### Install